cybersecma/CyberSecMain/src/posts/general/shai-hulud-analysis.md

 1.  **The Infection:** The malware executes immediately upon `npm install`.
 2.  **The Heist:** It aggressively scans the filesystem for `.npmrc` tokens, AWS keys, and `id_rsa` files.
 3.  **The Exfiltration:** The malware creates public GitHub repositories on the victim's own account (e.g., `github.com/victim-user/random-name`) and pushes the stolen secrets there.

+We also in our labs tried to deobfuscate part of the code , which was very heavy to  reverse due to the huge number of techniques/encryption/padding used, Dev.run has a dynamic analysis ready to check, but in our lab we did that with the full attack chain and victim, for better illustration.

 Snapshot from our reproduction/analysis: